TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-8.md

 {{</ original-tab >}}
 {{</ codetab >}}

 `InventoryEventHandler` subclasses `AskUserEventHandler`, and renders the items within the player's `Inventory`.
 Depending on where the player is standing, the menu will render off to the side, so the menu won't cover the player.
-If there's nothing in the inventory, it just prints "Emtpy".
+If there's nothing in the inventory, it just prints "Empty".
 Notice that it doesn't give itself a title, as that will be defined in a different subclass (more on that in a bit).

 The `ev_keydown` function takes the user's input, from letters a - z, and associates that with an index in the inventory.
 If the player pressed "b", for example, the second item in the inventory will be selected and returned.
 If the player presses a key like "c" (item 3) but only has one item, then the message "Invalid entry" will display.
 If any other key is pressed, the menu will close.